robotik-club-supaero/isae-bots-bn-2025/README.md

 ## How to use

+First, you need to be added to th BN team.
+(Ask a moderator) Then you need to clone the repository on your computer. (git clone https://github.com/robotik-club-supaero/isae-bots-bn-2025.git)

 #### The folder "PAMI_base_2026" shouldn't be touched !\

 To make your PAMI, duplicate it and give him a meaningfull name. ( ex: `PAMI_JeanClaude_2026` ).\